 - Age Claims

-- Use of the Term "dry"
+- Use of the Term "dry" for Wine

-- Use of the Term "light"
+- Use of the Term "light" for Wine

 - Low Alcohol

-- Vodka-Flavoured Claims

-- Gluten-Free Claim

 - Organic Claim

-BILINGUAL LABELLING Consumer prepackaged product
+BILINGUAL LABELLING Consumer prepackaged products

 - Mandatory information on consumer prepackaged products must be shown in both official languages (English and French).
 Exemptions exist for specialty foods, local foods and test market foods. - The following are exceptions and can be labelled in one official language (English and French): - " Name and principal place of business - " The common name of certain alcoholic beverages, if they appear on the principal display exactly as shown in the FDR